Listen in: 100 innovative years, Invensys celebrates Foxboro

 |Jack Souza, IPS vice president, directs manufacturing and operations in Foxboro|

-Excerpts from Foxboro history:
+Excerpts from Foxboro history include the following.

 1908 Brothers E.H. and B.B.
 Bristol began as the Industrial Instrument Co. and renamed the company Foxboro in 1914.